- Co-Director, The Congenital Heart Collaborative, UH Rainbow Babies and Children's Hospital

 - Congenital Cardiac Surgery - American Board of Thoracic Surgery

-- Thoracic Cardiovascular Surgery - American Board of Thoracic Surgery
+- Thoracic and Cardiac Surgery - American Board of Thoracic Surgery

 Fellowship | Pediatric Cardiothoracic Surgery